 As Secretary of Labor, Perez would have full discretion to regulate the hiring practices of virtually all employers who have federal contracts.
-This means companies as large as Lockheed Martin and as small as a Denver cheese maker—which are in every congressional district in the country.
+This means companies as large as Lockheed Martin and as small as a Denver cheese maker (link no longer available)—which are in every congressional district in the country.
 Note the prominent businesses among the top 200 contractors of well over 141,000, divvying up over $533 billion in federal contracts.[ii]
 The struggle over the Perez nomination is not only about how civil rights enforcement is to proceed but about our general attitude toward bureaucratic government.
 Should the laudable goal of civil rights be enforced by a despotic bureaucracy?

 It is becoming distressingly clear that Perez would apply the Chicago-style politics of President Obama to not only the regulatory but the social agenda as well.
 Perez would achieve these radical aims through the obscure Office of Federal Contract Compliance and Programs (OFCCP), headed by a deputy assistant secretary-level Director who does not require Senate confirmation. [iii] The new Secretary of Labor will shape policy directly, as the OFCCP as of November 2009 now reports directly to his Office.